rachelrj/confiant-coding-test/README.md

 * Break apart App.js into smaller functional components.
 * Make api host configurable.
 * Improve error handling.
-* Fix bug where no results for multiple words
+* Fix bug where no results for multiple terms
-    * Ex: 'globalThis' returns results but '(function (globalThis, factory) {' does not
+    * Ex: 'globalThis' returns results but 'globalThis factory' does not
 * Improve display for table.
 Wrap text.
 * Make display responsive instead of static width.